ekr/draft-rescorla-dprive-adox/draft-rescorla-dprive-adox.md

 transport for the rest of the cache lifetime for that information and MUST hard fail with error if it is unable to establish a connection.
 If multiple encrypted transports are available, an implementation SHOULD try all of them before declaring failure.
-An implementation MUST NOT consider an answer authentic unless it is either signed via DNSSEC or received over an encrypted transport.

 [[OPEN ISSUE: figure out error details]]